 Check Out These Other Rental Recon Articles:

-If you want to hire a co-host to help out with managing all the ins and outs of your listing, search for Airbnb listings where you need a co-host.
+If you want to hire a co-host to help out with managing all the ins and outs of your listing, search for Airbnb listings in the location where you need a co-host.
 Scroll down the listing toward the bottom.
-The co-host is listed right beside the owner.
+If the owner has a co-host, they will be shown right beside the owners picture.
 Send them a message and see what they charge, etc.

 - How “hands-on” do you want your co-host to be?
 If you want your co-host to be available to welcome your guests in person or to help them with an issue like getting locked out of the house, you may want to choose a co-host who is available 24/7 and who lives near your place.

 - How much can you afford to pay?
 Be sure to find someone in your price range.
 You don’t want to choose a co-host who costs so much that it’s not profitable.